yamafaktory/shrimpit/README.md

 shrimpit --tree path/to/your/files
 ```

-Please note that default unnamed exports are rendered as `default (unamed)`:
+Please note that default unnamed exports are rendered as `default (unnamed)`:

 ``` shell
 shrimpit test --tree